 As a midwife, I know the best-laid plans often change.

 However, I tell my patients all the time– sometimes you can’t help these things.
-Sunday morning, in my 31st week, I woke up with a blazing headache.
-I felt metal etch into my skull, and nothing made the searing pain go away.
-I only had relief when I fell asleep in a pitch-black room.
-I would awaken to a lightning bolt of pain in my head, convinced I would die.
+Sunday morning, in my 31st week, I woke up with a blazing headache like metal etching into my skull, and nothing made the searing pain go away.
+I only had relief when I fell asleep in a pitch-black room, but would awaken to a lightning bolt of pain in my head, convinced I would die.

 My blood pressure was 150s/90s continuously.
 One week after trying every medication, I received a prescription for betamethasone, a steroid designed to strengthen premature babies’ lungs.
 I gave myself two painful injections, 24-hours apart.